Redouane-HM/Full-Stack-Internship-Home-Assignment/README.md

 - The **EmployeeController** exposes an endpoint for uploading the CSV file and processes it using the **EmployeeService**.
 - **EmployeeService** handles the file reading, employee data extraction, and calculation of average salary by job title.
 - **Employee** model represents the structure of an employee.
-- implimented error scenarios such as incorrect file formats all located in **Exceptions** folder
+- implimented error handling scenarios such as incorrect file formats all located in **Exceptions** folder
+- implimenting Unit Test for **EmployeeService**

 #### Frontend (Next.js/React):
 - Created React components for the UI: **UploadComponent**, **EmployeeTable**, **JobSummaryTable**, and a view **Employees**.